mnelissen/coo/README.md

 is decreased again.
 If it falls below zero, the instance is freed.

-If a class inherits from a refcounted base, then refcounting works equally, accessing the refcounter in the base class.
+If a class inherits from a refcounted base, then refcounting works equally, accessing the inherited refcounter.
+When a refcounted base class has virtual methods, the refcounter is placed inside the root class for that class.

 Declaring refcount on a class that inherits from a base class is tricky: when passing refcounted pointers to a non-refcounted parent class, the manipulations there as pointer to parent class are not refcounted.
 The user is responsible for making sure the lifetime guarantees are met (just like for any C pointer).

-It's not allowed to inherit literally from two refcounted base classes, as there would be two refcounters.
+It's not allowed to inherit literally from two refcounted base classes that have no virtual methods, as there would be two refcounters.
 In such case the base class needs to be virtually inherited (directly or indirectly).
 The cost is increasing/decreasing the refcount becomes a virtual call.

 ``` c
 refcount struct A {